Dick McAuliffe: Detroit Tigers

-In the Tigers' 1968 World Championship season, McAuliffe played a key role.
+McAuliffe played a key role in the Tigers' 1968 World Championship season.
 He had a .344 on-base percentage, led the American League with 95 runs scored, and showed power with 50 extra base hits.
-He also tied a major league record by going the entire 1968 season without grounding into a double play and is the only American League player who has done so.
-McAuliffe also improved defensively in 1968, reducing his error total from 28 in 1967 to nine in 1968 and, finished second among American League second basemen in fielding percentage.
-He finished seventh in the 1968 American League Most Valuable Player Award voting, behind teammates Denny McLain (1st), Bill Freehan (2nd), and Willie Horton (4th).
+He also tied a major league record by going the entire 1968 season without grounding into a double play and was the first American League player to do so.
+McAuliffe also improved defensively in 1968, reducing his error total from 28 in 1967 to 9 in 1968 and finished second among American League second basemen in fielding percentage.
+He finished seventh in the American League Most Valuable Player Award voting, behind teammates Denny McLain (1st), Bill Freehan (2nd), and Willie Horton (4th).

-On August 22, 1968, McAuliffe was involved in a brawl with Chicago White Sox pitcher Tommy John.
-After one pitch barely missed McAuliffe's head, and another was thrown behind him, McAuliffe charged the mound, drove his knee into John's shoulder and separated it.
+On August 22, McAuliffe was involved in a brawl with Chicago White Sox pitcher Tommy John.
+After one pitch barely missed McAuliffe's head and another was thrown behind him, McAuliffe charged the mound, drove his knee into John's shoulder and separated it.
 John was out for the season, and McAuliffe was suspended for five games.
 Interviewed 30 years later, McAuliffe was still convinced John was throwing at his head: "The first pitch at me was right at my head, and I mean right at my head.
 The catcher never laid any leather on it, and it hit the backstop.
 The next pitch, he spun me down, threw it behind me."
-White Sox' general manager Ed Short took a different view, pointing out the pitch before the fight came on a 3-2 count, resulting in a runner reaching base.
+White Sox general manager Ed Short took a different view, pointing out the pitch before the fight came on a 3–2 count, resulting in a runner reaching base.

-In the 1968 World Series, McAuliffe played all seven games at second base, and had 5 runs scored, and 6 hits, 4 walks, 3 runs batted in, and one home run.
+In the 1968 World Series, McAuliffe played all seven games at second base, scored 5 runs, and 6 hits, 4 walks, 3 runs batted in, and one home run.
 His steadying influence in the middle infield helped make it possible for manager Mayo Smith to take the radical step of playing center fielder Mickey Stanley at shortstop in the World Series in order to get a better bat in the lineup against the St. Louis Cardinals, led by Bob Gibson.

+McAuliffe continued as the Tigers' starting second baseman through the 1973 season.